two women signing a contract

 Any commercial lender takes on a significant amount of risk in offering a loan because there’s always the possibility that a business will fail and be unable to make payments.
 The main difference between a secured and an unsecured loan is the way a lender mitigates that risk.

-Unsecured loans, on the other hand, are not attached to any collateral.
+While a secured business loan requires a specific piece of collateral, unsecured loans are not attached to any collateral.
 Personal loans, student loans, and credit cards are common examples of unsecured loans.
 These types of loans often come with high interest rates and stringent approval requirements to ensure the lender gets their money back.

 Personal guarantees and blanket liens